 Even though Illinois does not yet have a law concerning self-driving cars, Illinois’ Motor Vehicle Code applies to drivers using systems similar to autonomous driving systems, such as autopilot systems.
 For example, Section 5/11-1002 of the Illinois Motor Vehicle Code outlines the duty of vehicles to yield to pedestrians in crosswalks.
 625 ILCS 5/11-1002.
 Under the Code, drivers of vehicles, including self-driving vehicles and vehicles with autopilot systems, must yield to pedestrians who are within a plainly marked crosswalk between an intersection.
 A driver who is not paying attention can easily strike a pedestrian who is lawfully crossing in a crosswalk and cause serious and painful injuries to that pedestrian.

 As injuries from using cars’ self-driving systems increase, it is clear that the accidents could easily have been prevented if a driver stays engaged in the act of driving and applies the vehicle’s brakes to avoid an accident.
+For more information, visit our page on pedestrian accidents HERE.
 If you or a loved one has been struck by a car as a pedestrian and injured, regardless of whether the driver was using an autopilot driving system or self-driving system, contact the car accident lawyers at the law firm of John J. Malm & Associates to learn more about how you may be entitled to receive compensation for your injuries.